ekahn27/MyWork/CompressInstr.md

 Say you have a directory named "stuff" in the current directory and you want to save it to a file named archive.tar.gz.
 You'd run ...

-*tar -czvf archive.tar.gz stuff*
+_tar -czvf archive.tar.gz stuff_

-*tar -cjvf* can be used instead (j instead of z) to use bzip2 (slower but more compression)
+_tar -cjvf_ can be used instead (j instead of z) to use bzip2 (slower but more compression)

 ### Decompress and Exctract <br>
-*tar -xzvf name-of-archive.tar.gz -C /directory/to/extract/to*
+**_tar -xzvf name-of-archive.tar.gz -C /directory/to/extract/to_**

 - -x: E**x**tract archive
-- -j: replace -z w/ -j if bzip2 compression
+- -j: replace -z with -j if bzip2 compression

+For for info go [here](https://www.howtogeek.com/248780/how-to-compress-and-extract-files-using-the-tar-command-on-linux/)